Why You Need to Strengthen Your Hip Flexors – All about hip flexor

 Why are your hip flexors key to your athletic performance?

 According to Athletes World, when your hip flexor muscles are not strong enough, it may result in slower performance during exercise.
-At the annual meeting of American colleges and universities, the American College of Sports Medicine presented a recent review of relaxing hip flexors to help prevent sports injuries and speed up movement.
+At the annual meeting of American colleges and universities, the American College of Sports Medicine presented a recent review on relaxing hip flexors to help prevent sports injuries and enhance movement.

 Also, Gregory Holtzman, an associate professor of physical therapy at the University of Washington, said: “Our body can compensate for the weakness of the hip flexor muscles, but if it continues for a long time, it may cause an imbalance between the hip and hip muscles.
 Make up for sports injuries.”
 Therefore, it is recommended to perform 3 to 4 hip flexor training sessions per week.